KaskelenValley/Memento/README.md

 ## Technologies

 In our project we use:
-- React
+- React - for web application enchanced with PWA for mobile	devices
-- Nodejs
+- Nodejs - the web application and probably the backend runtime
-- Golang
+- Golang - for various microservices
-- MongoDB
+- MongoDB - for storing the data
-- Figma
+- Figma - the design tool
-- Python
+- Python - for speech to text service and probably sentiment analyzer

 Will be updated during development